jnozzi/cocoadev.com/markdown/NSStringHowToInsertOtherNSStringInQuotes.md

     Log("array : %@", array) calls a function,     Log, taking a variable number of arguments; by examining the first string, it determines that it has one extra parameter,     array.
 This does *not* create a new string and pass it into     Log.

-Similarly, General/[NSString stringWithFormat:@"array : %@", array] sends a message taking a variable number of arguments and returning an General/NSString.
+Similarly, [NSString stringWithFormat:@"array : %@", array] sends a message taking a variable number of arguments and returning an NSString.

 (@"array : %@", array) is a special case: because it is not prefixed by a function name, it invokes the aforementioned comma operator, which simply discards the first argument.
 This is what makes lines like     for (i = 0; i < end; i++, x++) work.

 ----

 Starting to make some sense.
 I'm sure it'll come the more I'm exposed to Obj-C. Thanks for helping clear up the string confusion.
 Its been a huge help.
-General/CliffPruitt
+CliffPruitt